What to do if the back plate is still in the bouts, and still attached to the neck?

 Do not make the plates too thin.
-No part of the belly should be less than 2.5 mm. and not less than 2.7 mm between the f-holes: it is easy to go too thin.
+No part of the belly should be less than 2.5 mm. and not less than 2.7 mm in thickness between the f-holes: it is easy to go it too thin.

 Glue the belly and then the fingerboard back on and set up the violin again.

 Measure B1- and B1+ and record them for your records.
 And see how much the violin's tone has improved.